wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-airfair.md

 outdated: false
 replacement_url: ""
 ---
-Throughout the pandemic digital connectivity has played an increasingly important role in how we stay connected, which, for many, has increased the importance of online communities and events.
+Throughout the pandemic, digital connectivity has played an increasingly important role in how we stay connected, which, for many, has increased the importance of online communities and events.

 The global virtual events market size was valued by Grand View Research at $77.98 billion in 2019 and is now expected to grow at a compound annual growth rate (CAGR) of 23.2% from 2020 to 2027.
-While, recent research by the GovLab indicated that 3 out of 4 people believe that the most important community they're a part of operates online.
+While recent research by the GovLab indicated that 3 out of 4 people believe that the most important community they're a part of operates online.